onqtam/headjack/docs/why/FAQ.md

 This is not meant for the average reader - few will be able to plow through it with ease and fully grasp what it entails.

 ## This is all BS
+## This is too long - how do you expect anyone to read it?
+TL;DR? @grok is this true? / summarize plz

-> "If you don't believe me or don't get it, I don't have time to try to convince you, sorry." - [Satoshi Nakamoto](https://www.goodreads.com/quotes/10722205-if-you-don-t-believe-me-or-don-t-get-it-i)
+> "If you *~~don't believe me or don't get it~~* **don't want to dedicate the time**, I don't have time to try to convince you, sorry." - [Satoshi Nakamoto](https://www.goodreads.com/quotes/10722205-if-you-don-t-believe-me-or-don-t-get-it-i)

 ## I vehemently disagree or don't understand 10-20% of the content here